bihealth/biomedsheets/docs/source/table_fields.rst

 -----------------

 This section describes the common table fields.
-Generally, the pk field is an integer primary key that is to be automaticaly generated (i.e. autoincrement in RDBMS).
+Generally, the ``pk`` field is an integer primary key that is to be automatically generated numbering each element uniquely despite its level in the hierarchy of all JSON elements (i.e. autoincrement in RDBMS).
-The field secondary_id is an identifier assigned by the “data owner” (e.g., the collaboration partner).
+The field ``secondary_id`` is an identifier assigned by the "data owner" (e.g., the collaboration partner).
 This identifier has to be unique within a given project but can be ambiguous globally.

-A possible best practice is to enforce the secondary_id to only consist of alphanumeric characters and underscores.
+A possible best practice is to enforce the ``secondary_id`` to only consist of alphanumeric characters and underscores.
 Then, they should be constructed as (none of the ``<Field>`` values should contain a hyphen itself):

 ::